etKing666/self_driving_car/README.md

 1. Check the current status of the car
 2. Check the car log
-3. Print out the user list
-4. Print out the list of obstacles and vehicles
+3. Print out the list of users, obstacles and vehicles

 ### Interactive Features